 - What should I pack when moving to Moldova?

-- How are healthcare services Moldova?
+- How are healthcare services in Moldova?

 - What are medical services in Moldova like?

-- What are typical rents in Moldova?
+- What are emergency services like in Moldova?